-On the website the manufacturers state there has been 10 years worth of research and development, yet they don’t state any of the findings or cite any medical papers.
+On the website, the manufacturers state there have been 10 years’ worth of research and development, yet they don’t state any of the findings or cite any medical papers.
 I’m really surprised.
 Something as ground-breaking as a cure for age-related memory degeneration would surely be big news?

 In fact, the makers do say on their FAQ page that the product has been;

 scientifically tested and shown in a double-blind study to dramatically improve your memory in just 30 days